Braided Line vs Monofilament Line vs Fluorocarbon Line Comparison

 Final Thoughts

-Remember your line choice is crucial and you should always buy the best you can afford!
+Remember, as the interface between you and the fish, your line choice is crucial, and you should always buy the best you can afford!

 Decathlon